billbuchanan/esecurity/unit01_cipher_fundamentals/lab/README.md

 print sieve_for_primes_to(test)

-No	Description	Result
-D.3	Implement the Python code given above and determine the highest prime number possible in the following ranges:
+### D.3	Implement the Python code given above and determine the highest prime number possible in the following ranges:
 	Up to 100:

 Up to 1,000: